 - A great way to make your bathroom look spa-licious is to use uniform bottles for all of your liquids.
 Utilize pump top bottles in varying sizes and filling your favorite shampoo and hair products with these uniform bottle dispensers.

-- Install several robe hooks to hang robes and towels.
+- Install several robe hooks in your bathroom to hang robes and towels.
 This is great for easy access to much needed items and gives the bathroom a nice, clean, organized look.

-- Use shower caddies or baskets to store rolled towels or folded robes.
-Set them on the floor or shelving to give that “full service” look.
+- Use shower caddies or baskets in the bathroom to store rolled towels or folded robes to get the spa look.
+Set the caddies on the bathroom floor or shelving to give that “full service” look.

-- Store cotton balls, Q-tips, makeup remover pads and other hygiene accessories in matching containers.
+- Store cotton balls, Q-tips, makeup remover pads and other hygiene bathroom accessories in matching containers for that spa service!

 2. Light Up Your Life

 Let’s face it, very few of us look good in florescent lighting - okay, actually none of us do!
-If you are looking for that relaxing, peaceful spa feeling, you are going to have to ditch the unflattering, department store overhead lights and use warm lighting instead.
+If you are looking for that relaxing, peaceful spa feeling, you are going to have to ditch the typical bathroom lighting.
+You know what it is, that unflattering, department store overhead lights and use warm lighting instead in your bathroom instead.

 Tips for adding spa lighting to your bathroom:

-- Ambient or natural light is always a great place to start, and then build from there.
+- For the spa look in your bathroom try an ambient or natural light - it is always a great place to start, and then build from there.
+If possible, don't cover up natural light with blinds, let the sunshine fall into your bathroom.

-- Consider layering pendant lights, wall sconces, under cabinet lighting, shower lights, or toe kick lighting.
-Mix it up and add a variety of lights.
-For larger lights, consider using dimmer switches to control the intensity.
+- Consider layering bathroom pendant lights, wall sconces, under cabinet lighting, shower lights, or toe kick lighting.
+Mix it up and add a variety of bathroom lights.
+For larger lights, consider using dimmer switches to control the intensity and give the bathroom a nice glow.

-- Use lights as accessories.
+- Use lights as bathroom accessories.
+Yes, accessories!
 Sprinkle your bathroom with small table lamps on the counters, or lighted wall art.
-You can even use LED bathtub lighting or light cubes to make your bathtub even more inviting.
+You can even use LED bathtub lighting or light cubes, laterns or what have you, to make your bathtub even more inviting.
+Highlight knick-knacks with under counter lighting.

 - Add scented candles.
 Add more scented candles.
 Then, add more scented candles.
 A spa effect is so easily achieved when you add some candles, plus it makes your bathroom smell divine!
 Oh, did we mention....you should really add scented candles?

 - Directional shifts for lighting is a great way set the mood.
 Try angling your lighting.
 Instead of top down, think more of lighting in different directions.
-Lights from the bottom up or sideways cast beautiful shadows and further enhance the spa mood.
+Lights from the bottom up, a bathroom fireplace, or sideways cast beautiful shadows and further enhance the spa mood.

 3. Knock On Wood